Valdes-Tresanco-MS/gmx_MMPBSA/README.md

 **&gb namelist variables**

 `ifqnt` Specifies whether a part of the system is treated with quantum mechanics.
-(Default = 0) <br>
+This functionality requires sander igb Generalized Born method to use (seeSection 4).
+Allowed values are 1, 2, 5, 7 and 8.
+(Default = 5) All models are now available with both mmpbsa_py_energy and sander.(Default = 0)
 * 0: Potential function is strictly classical
 * 1: Use QM/MM <br>
-This functionality requires sander igb Generalized Born method to use (seeSection 4).
-Allowed values are 1, 2, 5, 7 and
-8. (Default = 5) All models are now available with both mmpbsa_py_energy and sander.

 `qm_residues` Comma- or semicolon-delimited list of complex residues to treat with quantum mechanics.
 All whitespace is ignored.
 All residues treated with quantum mechanics in the complex must be treated with